- Sea kelp

 For Healthcare Professionals

 Bladder wrack is a seaweed prevalent on the Atlantic and Pacific coasts from Europe to Asia.
 It is often referred to as brown kelp but it should not be confused with “kelp,” another species of seaweed.
-Bladder wrack is consumed as food and medicine and is a rich source of iodine.
-It is used in traditional medicine to treat hypothyroidism due to iodine deficiency and has been proposed as a weight loss supplement.
-No clinical studies have verified this effect.
-Bladder wrack is believed to be responsible for the reduced risk of estrogen-related cancers in Asian populations (1) and may improve menstrual symptoms (1).
-Further studies are needed to clarify such effects.
+Bladder wrack is consumed as food and medicine, and is a rich source of iodine.
+It is used in traditional medicine to treat hypothyroidism due to iodine deficiency.
+It is also promoted as a dietary supplement for weight loss.

 Bladder wrack and related seaweed species have been shown to exhibit anti-hypertensive effects via angiotensin-I-converting enzyme inhibition.
 The antibacterial and antioxidant properties are thought to be due to its polyphenolic contents (1).
 Topical bladder wrack extract reduced skin thickness and improved the mechanical/elastic properties (2).